racarla96/SimulinkARDroneTarget/README.md

 3. The folder structure for the files is such that
   1. Pre made Simulink models are inside the AR_Drone_Models folder
   2. Library blocks, C source code and custom scripts are in the AR_Drone_Target folder

+  Functionality: Added support to receive UDP packets sent from Matlab to the ARDrone (Branch: R2016a)